 top of page

-Learn 3 Key Natural Building Techniques
+Embracing Earth: 3 Natural Building Techniques Anyone Can Do

 • Aug 19, 2025

-• 3 min read
+• 4 min read

 There’s something deeply grounding about working with the earth itself.
 When our hands meet clay, straw, and sand, we’re not just making walls or stoves—we’re shaping spaces that breathe, heal, and regenerate.
 These ancient skills are alive again, guiding us toward sustainable living and resilient communities.
-Today, we’ll explore three simple yet powerful earth building techniques you can learn right now: making and mixing cob, forming bricks from cob, and building a rocket stove with those very bricks.
+Today, we’ll explore three simple yet powerful earth building techniques you can learn right now: making and mixing cob, forming bricks, and building a rocket stove with those very bricks.

 Earthen Bricks being made in Jamaica, Caribbean